equinor/terraform-azurerm-databricks/README.md

 If [Entra ID automatic identity management](https://learn.microsoft.com/en-us/azure/databricks/admin/users-groups/automatic-identity-management) is enabled for your Databricks account (enabled by default after August 1, 2025), users, groups and service principals in your Entra ID tenant will be automatically synced to your Databricks account.

-Users are automatically added at the account-level on first login (ref: [Automatically provision users](https://learn.microsoft.com/en-us/azure/databricks/security/auth/jit)).
-Groups should be added at the account-level by an account admin (ref: [Manage groups](https://learn.microsoft.com/en-us/azure/databricks/admin/users-groups/manage-groups)).

 Use a [workspace-level Databricks provider](https://registry.terraform.io/providers/databricks/databricks/latest/docs) to assign account-level users, groups or service principals to your Databricks workspace:

 ```terraform